JuliaGuanzon/Crypto_Arbitrage/README.md

 to run the file.

 ![opening_repo](https://user-images.githubusercontent.com/84649228/126043901-ed108223-4972-4908-a259-6213ee40405d.PNG)

+When using the file, each line of code must be individually ran to capture the data.
+This ensures any data that needs to be pulled gets included in future calculations as we start to build out formulas for analysis.
+It is important that we do not miss a line of code.

+To quickly execute the code, use the keyboard shortcut: Shift + Enter.

 The most important piece of code we need to run is the imports.
 Without these, nothing would work.